dustinstoltz/CMDist/README.md

 ### Compound Concepts

-However, we may be interested in specifying the concept somewhat by addition additional terms: for example, we might want to capture "critical thinking."
+However, we may be interested in specifying the concept somewhat with additional words: for example, we might want to capture "critical thinking."
 To handle this, it is as simple as specifying both words separated by a space in the quotes.
 This creates a pseudo-document that contains only "critical" and "thinking."

 ```{r}